Asadniz/Word-Autocompletion-System/README.md

 .
 Clone the repository\
 .
 Open the files together in an IDE\
 .
 Run the Display.py file\
 .
-On the terminal, write 'python3 -m streamlit run Display.py'\
+Write 'python3 -m streamlit run Display.py' on the terminal\
 .
 Enjoy!